-EngTech is an independently measured assessment and mark of an engineering technician's qualification, skills, competence, commitment and professionalism.
+EngTech is an independently measured assessment and the mark of an engineering technician's qualification, skills, competence, commitment and professionalism.
 This means that carrying the EngTech title enhances an individual's status with colleagues and either current or future employers.

-EngTech status works hand-in-hand with membership of a professional engineering body, giving individuals access to learning, networking and career development resources.
+EngTech status works hand-in-hand with the membership of a professional engineering body, giving individuals access to learning, networking and career development resources.
 It also provides a clear first step on the route to qualifications such as Incorporated Engineer (IEng) and Chartered Engineer (CEng).

 The benefits of EngTech for businesses

-Ensuring that all suitable engineers and technicians are EngTech registered – and publicising this fact – is proof of a company's commitment to matching industry standards, as well as maintaining their employee's knowledge and development.
+Ensuring that all suitable engineers and technicians are EngTech registered &ndash, and publicising this fact – is proof of a company's commitment to matching industry standards, as well as maintaining their employee's knowledge and development.

 This helps companies to recruit and develop the best talent, while a more knowledgeable, motivated and loyal workforce – one that matches the rigorous industry standards for quality and safety – is a great selling point when bidding for new business.

 EngTechNow is a new campaign to increase awareness and use of the professional EngTech title.
 Its core aim is to create 100,000 new professionally registered engineering technicians by 2020, filling a skills gap within the engineering industry that is vital to the growth of the UK economy.

 EngTechNow is backed by the UK government and funded by the Gatsby Foundation, with support from the Engineering Council.
 It is being run in conjunction with the full breadth of professional engineering institutions, including the three largest – the Institution of Civil Engineers (ICE), the Institution of Engineering and Technology (IET) and the Institution of Mechanical Engineers (IMechE).